KTDY: HD Radio

 An Ibiquity-licensed station, KTDY began broadcasting HD Radio in August 2007.
 KTDY was the first commercial station in the Acadiana market to do so, and was the second overall, after KRVS.
 Currently, KTDY does not multicast.
 However the DJs have reported that multicast is coming (date and how it will be used is unknown at this time).

 Current on-air staff

 The morning show was hosted by CJ Clements and Debbie Ray until late 2018, when Debbie Ray retired.
 She was replaced temporarily by Emily J, who has since relocated with her husband due to a military transfer.
-As of August 2019 it is now CJ And Ellen In The Morning.
+In August 2019, it became CJ And Ellen In The Morning, until CJ's departure in early 2023.
+The new morning show is now hosted by Chris Reed (previously on KHXT) and Bernadette Lee.
 The midday show is hosted by Michelle Heart.
-The afternoon show is hosted by JayCee, who in 2013 was tagged by The American Lung Association as Southwest Regional's "Volunteer of the Year".
+The afternoon show was hosted by JayCee, who in 2013 was tagged by The American Lung Association as Southwest Regional's "Volunteer of the Year", until his departure in early 2023.
 The evening show is hosted by the iconic Delilah starting at 7:00 p.m.